OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

 loading process is untested.

    And a little note about QSINIT internal disks and it`s naming.
-QSINIT use fine ChaN`s FatFs code to access FAT/FAT32 partitions and follow its naming convention: all internal disks has named as 0:, 1:, 2: ..
+QSINIT use ChaN`s FatFs code to access FAT/FAT32/exFAT partitions and follow its naming convention: all internal disks has named as 0:, 1:, 2: ..
 9:

    For compatibility A:-J: naming is supported as well.
 Shell accept both